comp426-2022-fall/a99-Group-16/README.md

 ## $\color[RGB]{0, 255, 0} Summary$

 Wishlist to Santa is an online web app where children can enter their Christmas wishes.
 Their wishlist will be sent to Santa.
-Using a username and password, parents can secretly see the items on their child's wishlist.
+Using a username and password, parents can secretly see the items on their child's wishlist

 ## $\color[RGB]{255, 0, 0} Demo$